 Board of DirectorsThe Alzheimer Society of Huron County is led by a dedicated group of volunteers.
 For the 2021/2022 Fiscal year, the Board of Directors are as follows:

 Career opportunitiesInterested in working with us?
-The Alzheimer Society of Huron County is a not-for-profit charity helping people with Alzheimer's disease and other dementias while raising funds for research to find the cause and the cure.
+The Alzheimer Society Huron Perth is a not-for-profit charity helping people with Alzheimer's disease and other dementias while raising funds for research to find the cause and the cure.

 Client Advisory CommitteeThe Alzheimer Society of Huron County Client Advisory Committee reviews the direction and strategy for our organization.
 They commit to providing valuable insight and feedback on our programs and resources.

 Our staffMeet our dedicated and compassionate staff team!
-Learn about the people working to support those living with dementia, and care partners in Huron County.
+Learn about the people working to support those living with dementia, and care partners in Huron and Perth County.

 About usThe Alzheimer Society of Huron County is a non-profit charitable organization dedicated to helping people living with Alzheimer's disease and other dementias, their families and their caregivers.